Chapter 7.08, Beer and Alcoholic Beverages of Less Than Eight Percent

 For the purpose of this chapter, the following words and phrases shall have the meanings respectively ascribed to them by this section:

 means a wholesaler holding a valid wholesale permit issued by the metropolitan beer permit board.

-means beer, ale or any other beverage having an alcoholic content of not more than five percent by weight.
+means beer, ale or any other beverage having an alcoholic content of not more than eight percent by weight.

 means a business engaged in offering food and beverage service for a fee at various locations, which (1) operates a permanent catering hall on an exclusive basis; (2) has a complete and adequate commercial kitchen facility; and (3) is licensed as a caterer by the Tennessee Department of Health.